Places to Visit in Andaman Tourist Places

 We have to travel about 32 km by boat from Port Blair.
 This is a small Island.
 Bengalese and Tamilians live here.
 Garden crops are found here.
 Most vegetables are taken to Port Blair.
 A small beach and a fertile village are the high points of this island.
 People who wants peaceful mind and to being alone can stay here for days together.
 Government and private resorts are found here.

+Little Island is one of the important place in Andaman Island.
 We need to reach Little Andaman from “Port Blair” by small ships.
 It takes about 10 hours to reach this island.
 The capital of this island is Hut Bay.
 Andaman and Nicobar Islands harbor head office and other government offices are located here.
 Many refugees from Bangladesh and Sri Lanka are staying here.
 This island is filled with farms.
 Palm trees are cultivated here for palm oil.
 There are huge plantains of palm trees.
 There is also a factory for extraction of palm oil.
 The centre part of this island boasts a huge water fall.
 Tourists would enjoy this spot.
 Harmandar Bay a part of this island is the abode of Nicobari tribes.
 The Ongi tribal people live in Twankcreek.

 Forest Departments Museum